dani3l0/librusik/README.md

 - `PRO` - has access to all implemented features available in Librusik.
 Those include final average calculation, AttendancesExtendedUI and message attachments.

-You can provide your tier requirements in `html/tiers.html` file.

 -----

 ## Querying the API

 In `tools` dir there is a `dump_full_api.py` file.
 It queries the whole Librus API and saves all the available data to local JSON file.
-Kinda helpful for further development.
+Kinda helpful for further development or some research.

 -----